Friday, 25 December 2009

 In fact, some crushes have lead

-to full relationships
+to full relationships that have

 resulted in offspring – for example,